How to Cite Lecture Notes in APA: Basic Guidelines

 Bill laughed and pointed at him.
 “When that ghost jumped out and said, ‘Boo!’ you screamed like a little girl.”

 Sometimes, in dialogue, authors write about an action that interrupts a speaker’s speech.
-In such a case, they should use lower case when beginning the second fragment of the interrupted speech.
-Thus, an example is as follows:
+In such a case, they should use a lower case rule when beginning a second fragment of an interrupted speech.
+Thus, a writing example is as follows:

 “What are you suggesting I should do, considering” — Steve took a deep breath— the fact that I don’t know any person in the governor’s office?”

 In this example, Steve’s action of taking a deep breath when talking is a cut-off, as it interrupts his speech.
-Basically, rules indicate that in such a case, an author should use an em dash (—) to indicate that interruption in dialogue.
+Basically, rules indicate that in such a case, an author should use an em dash (—) to indicate that interruption in a particular conversation.

 Example 8: The Use of Body Language – Gesture

-When writing a dialogue, authors use body language to reveal the speakers’ intentions, feelings, and mood.
+When writing any dialogue, authors use body language to reveal speakers’ intentions, feelings, and moods.
 Ideally, body language enables an author to avoid relying on dialogue tags — such as he asked, she said, he responded — because a reader understands speakers who are talking.
-In turn, a gesture is one of the most common types of body language that writers use in dialogue.
+In turn, a gesture is one of the most common types of body language that writers use in literature discussions.
 Basically, a gesture is a bodily action that accompanies a speech.
-Hence, an example of a gesture in a character’s speech is as follows:
+Hence, a writing example of a gesture in a character’s speech is as follows:

 He pointed to the door next to the principal’s office.
 “He’s inside.”

-In this example, a gesture is the speaker’s act of pointing to the principal’s office door.
+In this example, a gesture is a speaker’s act of pointing to a principal’s office door.

 Example 9: Body Language – Posture